 5 Traits Of Safe High-Yield Stocks

-Now, any knucklehead with a computer can generate a list of the market’s highest-yielding stocks in five minutes, but that’s no way to find a good investment.
+Now, any knucklehead with a computer can generate a list of the market’s highest-yielding stocks in five minutes.
+But that’s no way to find a good investment.
 Investing is not as simple as buying anything with a double-digit yield.

-Every security I recommend to readers is put through an analytical boot camp before I even consider mentioning it.
+Every security I recommend to my readers is put through an analytical boot camp before I even consider mentioning it.
 I must be sure that a high yield isn’t a trap in disguise.